shabin5785/react-notes/Notes_1.md

 - modern SPA works like, load html , js and css. then just request data or call api as needed, us js to process the data and display it using html and css

 - naming an app jsx or js doesnt matter. both works. jsx is just a js file with html inside it. naming conventions might help us.

+- state usually lives in one component and is passed down as props.